thediveo/lxkns/docs/introduction.md

 ![lxkns logo](_images/lxkns-gophers.jpeg ':size=150')

 **lxkns** discovers Linux-kernel namespaces as well as mount points in mount namespaces.
 In every nook and cranny of your Linux hosts.
+It can be operated as a stand-alone REST service or integrated into system diagnosis tools that need an unobstructed view on Linux-kernel namespaces.

-For mount namespaces, lxkns finds mount points even in process-less mount namespaces (for instance, as utilized in ["snap" technology](https://snapcraft.io/docs)).
+When it comes to mount namespaces, lxkns finds mount points even in process-less mount namespaces (for instance, as utilized in ["snap" technology](https://snapcraft.io/docs)).
 Our discovery engine even determines the visibility of mount points, taking different forms of "overmounting" into consideration.